 customer service tips

-Customer Service Tips: 20 Tips to Keeping Customers Happy in 2018
+Customer Service Tips: 20 Tips to Keeping Customers Happy

 - Focus on resolving the problem, not making it someone else’s problem.
 When a service agent is unable to quickly resolve a client issue, the first response is often to pass the customer off to another agent.
 After all, the hope is that the new agent will be better equipped to find a solution.
 However, transferring the client to another representative is often counter-productive.
 26% of consumers have experienced being transferred from agent to agent without any resolution of their problem.
 This shows the customer that you do not value their time, and that you can’t be bothered to try to work with them through a difficult issue.
 Train your agents to take personal accountability for their clients, and to recognize that issues can be solved much more quickly when they aren’t being actively avoided.

 - Be willing to spend money to improve your customer service.
 Some business leaders recognize the value of improved customer service, but see the associated costs as prohibitively expensive.
 On the other hand, 9 out of 10 customers say that they would pay extra to guarantee a better service.
-So, if cost is holding you back, let the clients pay the difference — everyone will be happier in the long run.
+So, if cost is holding you back, let the clients pay the difference—everyone will be happier in the long run.

 - Don’t neglect courtesy.
 We live in a very practical world, so we sometimes assume that those we do business with are more focused on getting a good deal than how they’re being treated.
 However, this just is not the case.
-70% of buying experiences are based on how the customer feels they are being treated, which means that being friendly and courteous plays a much larger role in the conclusion of your sale than you might have realized.
+70% of buying experiences are based on how the customer feels they are being treated, which means that being friendly and courteous plays a much larger role the conclusion of your sale than you might have realized.

 - Recognize the value of social media in customer service.
-As the saying goes, no person is an island — especially in the age of social media and online reviews.
+As the saying goes, no person is an island—especially in the age of social media and online reviews.
 Now, when clients have negative customer service experiences, they can easily share their disappointment with the world, tarnishing your brand’s reputation in a way that a single, disgruntled customer never could have only a few decades ago.
 On the other hand, customers who are able to positively engage with organizations over social media spend roughly 20–40% more with the company in question.
 Give social media, and those who use it, the focus they deserve.

 - Never leave a social media query unanswered.
 Social media is designed to make it possible for you to connect with your clients in a down-to-earth, personal way.
 Of course, that makes it all the more damaging to the company-client relationship when social media service requests go unanswered.
 55% of customer requests for service on social media are not acknowledged in any way, which gives the appearance to the general public that your organization simply does not care about customer service.

 - Listen to feedback.
-Consumers are the ones who are keeping your organization running — it only makes sense that you’d want to hear what they have to say.
+Consumers are the ones who are keeping your organization running—it only makes sense that you’d want to hear what they have to say.
 Customer feedback, both positive and negative, is an invaluable resource.
 70% of companies that deliver the best-rated customer experience actively seek out and use customer feedback.

 - No news is not always good news.
 You may assume that an unhappy customer will bring their problems directly to your service agents, but the reality is much worse: 91% of unhappy customers who are non-complainers simply take their business elsewhere.
 This means that even if you aren’t receiving negative feedback, you might still be losing business as a result of bad customer service.
 Be proactive about locating the flaws in your customer service processes.